Oil catch tank: Positive crankcase ventilation

-Problems caused by intake routed crank breathers
+Problems caused by intake routed crankcase breathers

-There are two issues that can be caused by routing the crank breather into the intake system of an engine.
+There are two issues that can be caused by routing the crankcase breather into the intake system of an engine.

 The main issue is with the buildup of oil inside the intake piping and manifold.
-During the normal operation of an engine the excess blow-by and oil vapors from the crank case are allowed to enter the intake system.
-The oil mist cools and layers the inside of the intake piping and manifold.
+During the normal operation of an engine the excess blow-by and oil vapors from the crankcase are allowed to enter the intake system.
+The oil mist cools and coats the inside of the intake piping and manifold.
 Over time this layer can build up and thick sludge can accumulate.

 This has been made worse with the introduction of the exhaust gas recirculation (EGR) system on more modern cars.
 The oil vapors can mix with the re-circulated exhaust gasses and soot which then builds up on the intake manifold and valves etc. This layer over time hardens and thickens repeatedly.
 It will then begin to clog up the throttle body, swirl flaps, or even the intake valves on direct injected engines.

 Having a buildup of sludge can cause lower performance due to the limiting effect it has on the air flow to the engine.
 If the buildup becomes excessive on the throttle body it can cause poor idling as it can block the air flow whilst the throttle plate is shut.

-Fitting a catch tank (can) will reduce the amount of oil vapor reaching the intake tract and combustion chamber.
+Fitting a catch can will reduce the amount of oil vapor reaching the intake tract and combustion chamber.
 Without the oil vapor the soot from the EGR valve will not congeal so much on the intake which will keep the intake from becoming clogged.